ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 A Monitoring Metric is a generic quantity that can be computed on a Monitoring Target.
 They enable the monitoring of specific aspects of an entity, which might help in identifying the root cause of a drift, as well as defining the corrective actions to be taken.

-For certain Monitoring Metrics, the platform includes a specification field that provides additional details about the metric.
+For certain Monitoring Metrics, the Platform includes a specification field that provides additional details about the Monitoring Metric.
-This feature is currently available only for Object Detection and Semantic Segmentation tasks.
+This feature is currently available only for Object Detection and Semantic Segmentation Tasks.
-For example, in the Object Detection task, the AVERAGE AREA PER OBJECT TYPE metric is not computed once for the entire task but is calculated separately for each possible object type.
+For example, in the Object Detection Task, the AVERAGE AREA PER OBJECT TYPE Monitoring Metric is not computed once for the entire Task but is calculated separately for each possible object type.
-The specification field indicates which object type a particular metric refers to, meaning there will be a distinct AVERAGE AREA PER OBJECT TYPE metric for each output label associated with the task.
+The specification field indicates which object type a particular Monitoring Metric refers to, meaning there will be a distinct AVERAGE AREA PER OBJECT TYPE Monitoring Metric for each output label associated with the Task.

 The following table displays the Monitoring Metrics supported, along with their Monitoring Target and the conditions under which they are actually computed and monitored.
 The possible values that each metric can assume are also provided.
-Eventually, it is shown whether for each metric the specification is available and how it works.
+Eventually, it is shown whether for each Monitoring Metric the specification is available and how it works.
 This table is subject to changes, as new metrics will be added in the future.

 |    **Monitoring Metric**     | Description                                                                                                                                                                                             |              **Monitoring Target**               |                              **Conditions**                               | **Possible values**                                                                                                                                                                                                                                                                                                                                                                                                                                                                  | Specification                    |